With its uncluttered appearance and thoughtful design details, this double-storey shophouse is functional and stylish in equal measure.

 Occupying the bulk of the space is a Caesarstone quartz-topped island that encompasses a sink, a stove top, and custom carpentry for storage.
 Then, one of the long walls in the kitchen was removed of its pre-existing plaster to achieve an exposed effect, effectively creating a feature wall within the utilitarian zone.
 Additionally, a wooden display shelf flanked by two stainless steel frames showcases the apartment’s high ceiling with its lanky profile.

 Utilising a combination of dark grey accent walls, plush furniture and wood flooring, the team from Brim Design managed to inject the interior of this double-storey shophouse with a sense of cosiness.
 To further open up the area, the partition wall that once kept the staircase hidden from view was torn down, in turn allowing light to filter through the space freely.

 With their creative know-how, the designers at Brim Design pride themselves on their flair for practical, everyday ideas and a keen eye for design trends.
-This boutique interior firm caters to residential and commercial projects of all kinds to suit most budgets.
-Brim Design attributes their success in the creative field to their skills in building and nurturing meaningful and lasting relationships with their customers.
+They attribute their success in the creative field to their skills in building and nurturing meaningful and lasting relationships with their customers.

 Tel: 6299 5733